-nterpretation and Conclusions: A. How are the pressure and volume of a gas sample related?
-B. Mental Model - Draw a picture(s) that explains how the pressure and volume of a gas san are related at the level of atoms and molecules, and that illustrates the observations you min the experiment.
-In words, explain how your picture(s) illustrate(s) this relationship.
+- III.
+Interpretation and Conclusions: - A. How are the pressure and volume of a gas sample related?

+B. Relate what you observed concerning the motion of objects in this activity with your observations in experiment E-1A of your Inquiries into Chemistry laboratory manual.

 C. Using your data, predict the pressure of a gas sample at a volume of 100L.
-Show how made your prediction.
-Please take a present to fill out a brief grayyou of your appriors of this activity.
+Show how you made your prediction.